Bruckyy/AssemblyBotnet/readme.md

 - Communication with C2 via DNS

 ## Persistency
 Recuperation of the $HOME env in the execution of the stack for copy himself in `/home/$USER/.ssh` and add auto-execution in `$USER/.bashrc`.
+The orginal programs then fork to a new process and execute the newly created copy before deleting himself.

 ## Anti-debugging